 Note to Entrepreneurs: Laid-Off Workers No Longer Want to Be You

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Apparently, all the people out there who want to start businesses have now done it.
+Opinions expressed by Entrepreneur contributors are their own.Apparently, all the people out there who want to start businesses have now done it.
 A new study from Challenger, Gray & Christmas shows the percent of laid-off workers starting their own businesses sunk to an all-time low in the first half of this year.
 Just 3.7 percent of job-seekers ended up starting a business instead in the survey.
 For comparison, 8.6 percent of the unemployed became entrepreneurs in calendar 2009.

 That might sound like business opportunity is drying up, but it could really mean the opposite.
 Here's why the drop in startups might be a good sign for established business owners: Motivated entrepreneurs have already done it.
 This far into the recession, anyone with a burning drive to start a business in the current conditions may have already hung out their shingle.